-Aviation growth is expected to persist over the next 20 years, with European airlines forecast to acquire 7,760 new airplanes valued at $970 billion.
-Single-aisle airplanes will account for the majority of deliveries, representing a 75 percent share.
+Aviation growth is expected to continue over the next 20 years, with European airlines forecast to acquire 7,450 new airplanes valued at $1,040 billion.
+Single-aisle airplanes will account for the majority of deliveries, representing a 79 percent share of total deliveries.

-Although aviation growth in Europe is not as rapid as in the world's emerging economies, the region's large installed base of airplanes (more than 4,400 units) sustains a substantial demand for replacement airplanes.
-This demand will account for 50 percent of Europe's new-airplane market.
+Although European aviation growth is not as rapid as aviation growth in the world's emerging economies, the region's large installed base of more than 4,300 airplanes supports a substantial demand for replacement airplanes.
+Replacement demand will account for 55 percent of Europe's total market for new airplanes.

 Airline operations continue to evolve with the launch of new ventures and new business models.
+Long-haul service by European low-cost carriers (LCC) became a reality in 2013 with the delivery of the 787 to Norwegian Air Shuttle.
 The next 20 years are expected to bring additional mergers and acquisitions, along with increased collaboration with alliance partners around the world.

-Large network airlines are tending to shift focus away from short-haul routes that are targeted by low-cost carriers (LCC) and toward longer haul routes.
-LCCs have continued to add service in short-haul markets, with ELFAA members providing 32 percent of capacity on intra-Europe flights in 2011.
-Smaller flag carriers and charter airlines will be challenged to adapt to a competitive environment where LCCs dominate short-haul, point-to-point service, and large network carriers and their alliance partners exploit the cost advantages of mega-hubs for long-haul traffic.
+Large network airlines are tending to shift away from short-haul traffic, which is targeted by LCCs, and toward flowing passengers through their hubs on longer itineraries.
+LCCs have continued to add service in short-haul markets, with LCCs providing 40 percent of capacity on intra-Europe flights in 2013.
+Smaller flag carriers and charter airlines will be challenged to compete in an environment where LCCs dominate short-haul, point-to-point service, and large network carriers and their alliance partners exploit the cost advantages of megahubs for long-haul traffic.